Stinger-22/itspl-task/README.md

    - stateProvince: empty is allowed, max len 20
    - postalCode: empty not allowed, only numbers, len is [3; 7]
    - country: empty is allowed, max len 40

+### UI
+Notes:
+ - [Found: manually inspected in Firefox with DevTools] tbody is empty, each row is under table tag.
+Each table row should be under tbody.
+Nevethless, I'll write ui test to this part.
+ - [Found: manually inspected in Firefox with DevTools] id of each contact is sent to client, it's just set to be invisible